 Altra recently released the newest version of their immensely popular hiking shoe: The Altra Lone Peak 7.
 And they made some changes this time around.
 Changes a lot of people don’t seem to like.
 But are they really all that different?
 I put my feet in a pair of the Lone Peak 6 and 7 to try to figure that out.

 Because, not sure if you’re aware–you will be if you’ve beer around here long–but I’m a big fan of Altra Lone Peak shoes for hiking and backpacking.
-Just check out our review of the Lone Peak 5 or the Lone Peak Hiker.
+Just check out our review of the Lone Peak 5 or the Lone Peak Hiker (which is no longer vegan, unfortunately).
 Big fan.
 I like the zero drop, the minimalist footbed and lack of too much cushioning, that they’re flexible and lightweight…I could go on.

 But I won’t.
 ‘Cause this isn’t a review, it’s a comparison.